plone/plone.restapi-client/docs/actions/transactions.md

 ## Get Transactions

+### Query function

-This function returns the list of all transactions in the portal.
+Use the `getTransactionsQuery` function to get the query for fetching the list of all transactions in the portal.

-- Function name: `getTransactionsQuery`
+### Hook

+Use the `useGetTransactions` hook to get the list of all transactions in the portal.

 ## Revert Transactions

+### Mutation function

+Use the `revertTransactionsMutation` function to get the mutation for reverting transactions in the portal.

+### Hook

-This function can be used to revert transactions for the given transaction ids in the portal.
+Use the `useRevertTransactions` hook to revert transactions in the portal.

-- Function name: `revertTransactionsMutation`

 ### Parameters